 If you feel like your heels and feet could use some TLC you’re going to love this Natural DIY Coconut Oil Foot Scrub for soft heels and feet.
 It helps remove dead skin, hydrates feet, and softens heels.

 The best part?
-It’s inexpensive, easy, you can do it at home, and you probably already have the ingredients you need.
+It’s inexpensive, easy, you can do it at home, and you probably already have the ingredients you need to do it.

-I’ve had client’s say they felt like their workouts make their feet rough and heels dry.
+I’ve had clients say they felt like their workouts make their feet rough and heels dry.
 Mine do!
 I started doing this foot scrub treatment a long time ago and I love it.
 I’m very sensitive to chemicals and can’t any old store-bought moisturizer.
-(They make my itchy!)
+They make me itchy!